NordicHPC/slurm2sql/README.rst

 All column values are converted to standard units: *bytes* (not MB, KB, etc), *seconds*, *fraction 0.0-1.0* for things like percentages, and *unixtime*.

+Columns which are the same in raw ``sacct`` output aren't documented specifically here (but note the default units above).

 Below are some notable columns which do not exist in sacct (for the rest, check out the `sacct manual page <https://slurm.schedmd.com/sacct.html#lbAF>`_).
 It's good